abstractqqq/aoc_2024_rust_tq/README.md

 ## Additional Rules I follow

-1. No dependencies, standard library only.
+1. The only allowed dependency is regex.
 Nightly compiler ok.
 2. All errors must be handled or if a Result/Option is ignored, it must be explained with comment.
 This includes no unwrap.